kwgarylam/YCI_ArduinoLesson/exercises/WaterHeater/README_WatherHeater.md

 | VCC         | 5V      |
 | GND         | GND     |

-### Coding example
+**Coding example**

-#### Simple version
+- Example 1 (Simple version)

-Coding example using basic setup of pin mode and digitalRead function.
+- Coding example using basic setup of pin mode and digitalRead function.
 However, de-bounding and changes of state are not considered.

 ```cpp
 // Libraries